Comment on page

 Power outlets and other ports should be installed no less than 20" (51cm) from any corner.

-In kitchens, bathrooms, or other spaces with counters, mounting outlets near the front of a counter will be useful for items that are plugged/unplugged often.
+In kitchens, bathrooms, or other spaces with counters, mounting outlets near the front of a counter will be helpful for items that are plugged/unplugged often.
 This increases usability by decreasing the need for reaching over the counter to access the rear wall, which can be especially difficult if appliances or other items are in the way.

-In kitchens, bathrooms, or other spaces with counters, installing outlets inside cabinetry will be useful for items (appliances, devices) that are rarely plugged/unplugged.
+In kitchens, bathrooms, or other spaces with counters, installing outlets inside cabinetry will be helpful for items (appliances, devices) that are rarely plugged/unplugged.
 This increases usability by removing the need to find an outlet each time something is used, decreasing the need for cord management, and increasing the overall tidiness of a space.

 The breaker panel should be located on the main level/floor.